 - ACM Transactions on Accessible Computing – Member of the Editorial Board;

-- Augmentative and Alternative Communication – Contributing Editor.
+- Augmentative and Alternative Communication – Associate Editor.

 - PhD (Computer Science), Dundee, Scotland – 1992;